List of the Smashing Pumpkins band members

-The Smashing Pumpkins are an alternative rock band formed in Chicago, Illinois in 1988.
+The Smashing Pumpkins is an alternative rock band formed in Chicago, Illinois, in 1988.
 The band was formed by guitarist/vocalist Billy Corgan and guitarist James Iha after the demise of Corgan's first band, the Marked.
+The two musicians were soon joined by bassist D'arcy Wretzky and drummer Jimmy Chamberlin.
 Since its inception, the Smashing Pumpkins has gone through multiple line-up changes, with Corgan the only consistent member.

+Their current formation includes Corgan alongside Iha (who rejoined in 2018) and Chamberlin, who has had four tenures.
+The band also tours with keyboardist Katie Cole and bassist Jack Bates (both of whom first joined in 2015), and guitarist Kiki Wong (since 2024).

+History

 After the breakup of his gothic rock band the Marked, singer and guitarist Billy Corgan left St. Petersburg, Florida, to return to his native city of Chicago, where he took a job in a record store.
 While working there, he met guitarist James Iha.
 The pair soon began writing songs together with the aid of a drum machine.
 Corgan met bassist D'arcy Wretzky in mid 1988 after a show by the Dan Reed Network where they argued the merits of the band.
 After finding out Wretzky played bass, Corgan stated his band's need for a bassist and gave Wretzky his telephone number.
 Wretzky soon joined the band, and she and Iha later had a short-lived romance.

 The first performance of the Smashing Pumpkins was on July 9, 1988, at the Polish bar Chicago 21.
 This performance included only Corgan and Iha with a drum machine.
 On August 10, 1988, the band played for the first time as a trio at the Avalon Nightclub.
 After this show, Cabaret Metro owner Joe Shanahan agreed to book the band on the condition that they replace the drum machine with a live drummer.
 Jazz drummer Jimmy Chamberlin was recruited for the band after a recommendation from a friend of Corgan's.
 On October 5, 1988, the complete band took the stage for the first time at the Cabaret Metro.

 Soon after the release of their third album, Mellon Collie and the Infinite Sadness in 1995, the group recruited keyboardist Jonathan Melvoin to perform on the ensuing tour.
-However, on July 11, 1996, Melvion and Chamberlin overdosed on heroin in a New York City hotel room.
+However, on July 11, 1996, Melvoin and Chamberlin overdosed on heroin in a New York City hotel room.
 Melvoin died, and Chamberlin was arrested for drug possession.
 A few days later, the band announced that Chamberlin had been fired as a result of the incident.
 The Pumpkins chose to finish the tour, and hired drummer Matt Walker and keyboardist Dennis Flemion as temporary replacements.
 Corgan later said the decision to continue touring was the worst the band had ever made, damaging both their music and their reputation.